jgroups-extras/IspnPerfTest/README.md

 Run 4 instances (for example) and then populate the cache (press 'p').
 This will insert keys 1 - 50'000, each with a byte[] value of 1000 bytes.
 If the number of keys or the value size should be changed, do this before populating the cache, after having started the instances.
-This is done via '7' (number of keys) and '8' (value size).
+This is done via '5' (number of keys) and '6' (payload size).

 Make sure that the cluster forms correctly, or else performance numbers will not be correct, e.g. if there is only a single instance in a cluser, performance will be much better than if 4 cluster nodes have to communicate with each